JetBrains/kotlin-web-site/docs/reference/basic-types.md

 ## Strings

-Strings are represented by the type String.
+Strings are represented by the type `String`.
 Strings are immutable.
-Elements of a string are characters can be accessed by the indexing operation: s[i].
-A string can be iterated over with a for loop:
+Elements of a string are characters that can be accessed by the indexing operation: `s[i]`.
+A string can be iterated over with a *for*{: .keyword }-loop:

 ``` kotlin
 for (c in str) {